-Monique Miller is a Managing Director and Head of Alternatives Strategy at Wilshire Funds Management, the investment management division of Wilshire Associates.
-She is responsible for the strategic development of the firm’s alternative investment activities, including hedge fund investment solutions, liquid alternative product development and the implementation of systematic risk premium portfolios.
-Previously Ms. Miller held senior positions in the hedge fund industry including Head of the Strategic Quantitative Investment Division at Caxton Associates and Chief Operating Officer at WR Capital, a managed account platform and risk analytics provider for institutional hedge fund investors.
+Monique Miller is Head of Investment Strategy at Euclidean Capital.
+Until recently, she was Managing Director and Head of Alternatives Strategy at Wilshire Funds Management, the investment management division of Wilshire Associates.
+Ms. Miller has previously held senior positions in the hedge fund industry including Head of the Strategic Quantitative Investment Division at Caxton Associates and Chief Operating Officer at WR Capital, a managed account platform and risk analytics provider for institutional hedge fund investors.
 Ms. Miller holds an M.B.A. from New York University in Finance and Economics and a BS in Finance from Syracuse University.
 She is a member of the Board of Directors of the International Association of Quantitative Finance.

 Nancy Potok is the Chief Statistician of the United States.
 Until 2016, she was the Deputy Director and Chief Operating Officer (COO) of the U.S. Census Bureau.
 She has more than 30 years of public, private, and nonprofit senior management experience.
 She was the COO of McManis & Monsalve Associates and the Senior VP and Director of the Economic, Labor and Population Studies Department at the University of Chicago National Opinion Research Center.
 Dr. Potok is also an adjunct professor at The George Washington University and an elected Fellow of the National Academy of Public Administration (NAPA).
 She earned a PhD in Public Policy and Public Administration from The George Washington University.

-Ronald Stern is a Professor Emeritus at UC Irvine, where he was Chair of the Department of Mathematics and Dean of the School of Physical Sciences.
-He also serves on the boards of a number of professional organizations, including the Pacific Journal of Mathematics, the AMS, Mathematical Sciences Publishers, the IAS/Park City Mathematics Institute, and the Friends of the International Mathematic Union.
-Stern received his PhD from UCLA in 1973.
-His research focuses on low dimensional topology.
-He is an avid scuba diver and jazz pianist.
+Ronald J. Stern is Professor Emeritus at UC Irvine where he was Chair of the Department of Mathematics and Dean of the School of Physical Sciences.
+He has served on many boards of professional and non-profit organizations and institutes.
+Stern received his PhD from UCLA in 1973, is an elected Fellow of the AMS, and was an invited speaker at the International Congress of Mathematicians in Berlin in 1998.
+His research focuses on low dimensional topology while being an avid scuba diver and jazz pianist.

 Tatiana Toro is the Robert R. & Elaine F. Phelps Professor in Mathematics at the University of Washington.
 She completed her PhD in mathematics at Stanford University.
 She received the Alfred P. Sloan Doctoral Dissertation Fellowship and Research Fellowship, an NSF Mathematical Sciences Postdoctoral Research Fellowship, and a Simons Foundation Fellowship.
 Toro was an invited speaker to the Analysis session at the 2010 International Congress of Mathematicians in Hyderabad.
 Her research focuses on geometric measure theory and partial differential equations.